Fonat (Alendronate Sodium)

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Fonat affects you.
-Some side effects have been reported that may affect your ability to drive or operate machinery, and individual responses may vary.
+Be careful before driving or using machines until you know how Fonat affects you.
+Some side effects reported with alendronate may affect your ability to drive or operate machinery, and individual responses may vary.

 Storage

 Keep Fonat tablets in the blister pack until it’s time to take them.
 Store below 25°C in a cool, dry place away from light, moisture, heat, and sunlight.
 Do not store in the bathroom, near a sink, in the car, or on window sills.
-Keep out of reach of children – a locked cupboard at least one-and-a-half meters above the ground is recommended.
+Keep out of reach of children in a locked cupboard at least one-and-a-half metres above the ground.

 Overdose Information

-If you take too many tablets at one time, drink a full glass of milk immediately.
-Do not make yourself vomit and do not lie down.
-Seek urgent medical attention by calling the Poisons Information Centre (13 11 26), contacting your doctor, or going to the nearest hospital emergency department, even if you feel fine.
+If you take too many tablets, drink a full glass of milk immediately.
+Do not induce vomiting and do not lie down.
+Seek urgent medical attention by calling the Poisons Information Centre (13 11 26), contacting your doctor, or going to the nearest hospital Emergency Department, even if you feel fine.

 Frequently Asked Questions